 - Laws keep people honest.

-- The courts protect people from injustice.
+- The courts defend people from injustice.

 - Children should do homework every night.